Discord's permission system

 DiscordAPIError: Missing Permissions at some point.
-This error can be caused by one of the following:
+One of the following can cause this error:

-- Your bot is missing the needed permission to execute this action in it's calculated base or final permissions (requirement changes based on the type of action you are trying to execute).
+- Your bot is missing the needed permission to execute this action in its calculated base or final permissions (requirement changes based on the type of action you are trying to perform).